PanosStrouth/CoreDiscoveryHiddenGraphs/README.md

-In this repository you can find 2 C++ implementations for discovering TOP-K degreeS and K-Cores in a Hidden Network.
+In this repository you can find 2 C++ implementations for discovering TOP-K degree nodes and K-Cores in a Hidden Network.
 Apart from the source code there are also the prebuilt binaries so that you can directly use/test the algorithms.
 You can follow the examples shown below:

 ## GSOE
-GSOE is an algorithm that, given an undirected hidden graph and an integer K , discovers the top-K degree nodes without performing all probings among graph nodes.
+Given an undirected hidden graph and an integer K , GSOE discovers the top-K degree nodes without performing all probings among the graph nodes.
 For using our GSOE implementation you have to navigate to the CoreDiscoveryHiddenGraphs/GSOE folder and use the GSOE executable file.
 The GSOE executable can be used as follows:
 ```bash
 GSOE undirectedGraphFile K